-For SOC 4996, students are required to complete the first five required sociology courses with a grade of C or better prior to enrollment.
-SOC 4996 also must also be completed with a grade of C or better.
-In addition to required courses, all sociology majors are required to take at least eleven credits in sociology elective courses.
-All elective credits in sociology must be completed with a C-Minus grade or better.
-Students may not elect more than forty-five credits in course work within the Department.
+For SOC 4996, students are required to complete SOC 1010, SOC 2200, SOC 3200, and one sociology course at the 3000/4000 level with passing grades prior to enrollment.
+SOC 4996 also must also be completed with a grade of D- or better.
+In addition to required courses, all sociology majors are required to take at least fifteen credits in sociology elective courses.
+Students must maintain a 2.0 GPA within the major.

 Sociology Honors Program

 The honors designation is available to sociology students who fulfill all requirements for the major and who maintain a cumulative grade point average of at least 3.3 and at least 3.3 in sociology courses.
 Honors students must demonstrate the ability to do original work by writing an Honors Thesis during their senior year.
-The Sociology Honors Program is at least fourteen credits and leads to a degree designation 'With Honors in Sociology.'
+The Sociology Honors Program is at least fifteen credits and leads to a degree designation "with Honors in Sociology."

 Requirements for the Honors Degree are:

 - satisfaction of all requirements for a major in sociology;

 - completion of Honors section of SOC 3220 with grade of C or better;